Back to the Future: The Predictable Return of Donald Trump

 But it was what happened next that revealed so much about this campaign.
 In some polls, Harris registered a post-debate bump.
 But overall, what should have been an overwhelmingly undisputed game-changer, changed nothing.
 To someone who, as a 21-year-old junior press aide, was on the Mulroney bus the day after his knockout debate performance against John Turner – a nonplussed but not dangerously unhinged opponent – and survived the sudden, delirious, mobbing to tell the tale, it was that kind of defining, 10-point swing campaign moment.

-2) Kamala Harris’s performance as a candidate was not going to be a crucial variable in the outcome of a race whose preposterousness lay not just in the apparently unfathomable viability of a twice-impeached, coup-plotting, aspiring-dictator GOP candidate but in his ability to defy all logic, rational discernment, history and polling gravity in maintaining a too-close-to-call clinch.
+2) Kamala Harris’s performance as a candidate was not going to be a crucial variable in the outcome of a race whose preposterousness lay not just in the apparently unfathomable viability of a twice-impeached, coup-plotting, aspiring-dictator GOP candidate but in his ability to defy all logic, rational discernment, precedent, history and polling gravity in maintaining a too-close-to-call clinch.

 Trump’s reinstallation in the White House is really not about going back, it’s about expediting a transition to a post-democracy future.

 4) As such, Trump’s victory is not so much a reflection of American division, collective lunacy or electoral masochism on the part of half the population of the world’s democratic superpower (for now) who’ve apparently just voted to – based on the overwhelming preponderance of anecdotal campaign evidence – disenfranchise themselves.
-It is the means to an end whose contributing elements have been in place since long before Tuesday, and since long before Trump’s first inaugural address.
+It is the means to an end whose contributing elements have been in place since long before Tuesday, and long before Trump’s first inaugural address.

-In that sense, between the global context of rising autocracy for which his victory will serve as an asymmetrical accelerant based on America’s status as both the world’s flagship democracy and liberal international order linchpin, and the impact that anti-democracy trajectory will have on the lives of citizens not just in America but around the world, Trump’s reinstallation in the White House is really not about going back.
+Between the global context of rising autocracy for which his victory will serve as an asymmetrical accelerant based on America’s status as both the world’s flagship democracy and liberal international order linchpin, and the impact that anti-democracy trajectory will have on the lives of citizens not just in America but around the world, Trump’s reinstallation in the White House is really not about going back.
 It’s about expediting a transition to a post-democracy future whose 21st-century characteristics are increasingly obvious in jurisdictions worldwide and to which pro-democracy, freely and fairly elected leaders present an obstacle and irritant.

 For Canada, in the immediate term, Trump’s return to power should benefit Justin Trudeau in the same way his last presidency did – as a behavioural foil and deterrent to anyone who sees today’s iteration of right-wing populism as an anger management proxy.
 Then again, if logic and reason were still factors in polling popularity, Trump would be heading back to New York, or to a federal penitentiary.